farcaster-project/RFCs/06-datum-and-instructions.md

    - Accepting a step in the swap process
    - User or protocol canceling the swap

-We illustrate the effect the client's messages exert over a daemon, and its feedback loop back to the client.
+We illustrate the effect the client's messages exert over a daemon and its feedback loop back to the client.
 Both client and daemon have the responsibility to exchange valid `datum` and `instruction` messages based on their respective state and user actions.
 Please see the trust assumptions at [security considerations](#security-considerations).

 A protocol transition moves the protocol execution forward, that is a step in the swap process.
-The set of states that fulfills the predicates for enabling a given transition must be selected, in order to be able to carry out the step in the swap process.
+The set of states that fulfills the predicates for enabling a given transition must be selected, to be able to carry out the step in the swap process.

 Please find below a high-level summary of this interaction:

- 1. Valid `datum` and `instruction` messages sent by the client and/or the daemon controls their respective states.
+ 1. Valid `datum` and `instruction` messages sent by the client and/or the daemon control their respective states.
  2. Daemon consumes client `datum` and `instruction` messages and
  3. Daemon fires transitions that are in one-to-one correspondence with client message (if predicate conditions met)
- 4. As a consequence of firing protocol transitions, daemon's internal swap state may be modified
+ 4. As a consequence of firing protocol transitions, the daemon's internal swap state may be modified
- 5. If the swap state was modified, daemon must send client messages providing client with the data, i.e. `datum` messages, for next user executions.
+ 5. If the swap state was modified, the daemon must send client messages providing the client with the data, i.e. `datum` messages, for the next user executions.
 When applicable, Daemon must as well spawn Syncer tasks.
  6. Client then may give new `datum` and/or `instruction` messages and progress on the protocol execution (back to step 1)

 ## Datum Messages